conversejs/converse.js/docs/source/development.rst

 It takes 3 parameters:

 * the room JID (if not specified, all rooms will be returned).
-* the user's nickname (if not specified, the node part of the user's JID will be used).
+* a map (object) containing any extra room attributes For example, if you want to specify the nickname, use ``{'nick': 'bloodninja'}``.
+Previously (before version 1.0.7, the second parameter only accepted the nickname (as a string value).
+This is currently still accepted, but then you can't pass in any other room attributes.
+If the nickname is not specified then the node part of the user's JID will be used.
-* boolean, indicating whether the room should be created if not found (default: `false`)
+* a boolean, indicating whether the room should be created if not found (default: `false`)

 .. code-block:: javascript

     var nick = 'dread-pirate-roberts';
     var create_if_not_found = true;
-    converse.rooms.open('group@muc.example.com', nick, create_if_not_found)
+    converse.rooms.open('group@muc.example.com', {'nick': nick}, create_if_not_found)

 open
 ~~~~

 Opens a multi user chat box and returns an object representing it.
 Similar to chats.get API

+It takes 2 parameters:

+* the room JID (if not specified, all rooms will be returned).
+* a map (object) containing any extra room attributes.
+For example, if you want
+  to specify the nickname, use ``{'nick': 'bloodninja'}``.

 To open a single multi user chat box, provide the JID of the room: